- As low as $444/Night

 About the Area

-Located in Saint Helena Island, this villa is near the beach.
+Located in Fripp Island, this villa is near the beach.
 Hunting Island Lighthouse and Chapel of Ease are local landmarks, and the area's natural beauty can be seen at Fripp Island Beach and Sunset View Park.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions